andisfar/LaunchQtCreator/README.md

 - if the path to Qt Designer is empty then the user is prompted to supply the path via a file open dialog

-- ui files can be opended directly in QtCreator or Qt Designer (dealers choice)
+- ui files can be opened directly in QtCreator or Qt Designer (dealers choice)

 - *.pro, CMakeLists.txt project files can be opened in QtCreator

-- *.qrc files can be opend in QtCreator
+- *.qrc files can be opened in QtCreator

 ## Requirements

 - Visual Studio Code
 - QtCreator
 - recommended that Qt frame work is also installed
-- CMake is requred for configuring software projects using CMake
+- CMake is required for configuring software projects using CMake

 ## Extension Settings